-The application process includes filling out several forms (I-360), having your fingerprints and photographs taken and getting a medical examination.
-You should get your caseworker and attorney to explain the process and help you fill out the forms.
-Remember that applying for SIJS status is similar to turning yourself Immigration and Customs into U.S. Enforcement (or ICE).
-If your SIJS case is denied, immigration has the right to put you into deportation proceedings, which mean they can start the process to return you to your home country even if you don't want to go.
+Remember that applying for SIJS status is similar to turning yourself into U.S. Immigration and Customs Enforcement (or ICE).
+If your SIJS case is denied, immigration has the right to put you into deportation proceedings, which means they can start the process to return you to your home country even if you don't want to go.
 It is very important that you discuss everything about your case with your caseworker and attorney and to be completely honest with them when you answer their questions.
-A criminal record may keep you from getting a green card.
+A criminal record, particularly offenses from when you are 17 or older may keep you from getting a green card.
+You must disclose all adult juvenile offenses on the forms.
 Your caseworker and attorney will need to look over your case carefully before filing for SIJS status.
-If ICE already knows you are in the U.S., they should close your case while you apply for SIJS status and your green card.
-If your status is granted, your case stays closed.
-But, if your status is not granted, immigration can reopen your case for deportation.